Ted Nordhaus

-Ted Nordhaus (born 1966) is an American author and the director of research at The Breakthrough Institute.
+Ted Nordhaus (born 1965) is an American author and the director of research at The Breakthrough Institute.
 He has co-edited and written a number of books, including Break Through: From the Death of Environmentalism to the Politics of Possibility (2007) and An Ecomodernist Manifesto (2015) with collaborator Michael Shellenberger.

 The two were described by Slate as "ecomodernists," while the authors have described themselves as the "bad boys" of environmentalism.
 Like Shellenberger, Nordhaus generally advocates for increased use of natural resources through an embrace of modernization, technological development, and increasing U.S. economic growth, usually through a combination of nuclear power and urbanization.
-Many of Nordhaus' positions have been criticized by environmental scientists and academics, while writers and journalists in the popular press have praised his writings.
+Many of Nordhaus' positions have been criticized by environmental scientists and academics, while reception from writers and journalists in the popular press have been mixed.

 Breakthrough Institute

 Nordhaus is director of research at the Breakthrough Institute, which he co-founded with Michael Shellenberger in 2003.

-Nordhaus and Shellenberger have written a number of articles at Breakthrough, with subjects ranging from positive treatment of nuclear energy and shale gas to critiques of the planetary boundaries hypothesis.
+Nordhaus and Shellenberger have written a number of articles at Breakthrough, with subjects ranging from positive treatment of nuclear energy and shale gas to critiques of the works on planetary boundaries.

 The Breakthrough Institute has argued that climate policy should be focused on higher levels of public funding on technology innovation to "make clean energy cheap", and has been critical of climate policies such as cap and trade and carbon pricing.
 The institute advocates higher levels of public spending on technology innovation, which they argue will lead to higher environmental quality, economic growth, and quality of life.